wiredhut/estaty/README.md

 The service is designed to create a separate approaches for analysis (we call it use cases).
 All of them can be found in the [cases folder](./cases):

-* area calculation - example of using the library to compare areas
+* [area calculation](./cases/green_area) - example of using the library to compare areas
-* proximity analysis - example of using the library to build routes to POIs (points of interest) of the required category and providing proximity analysis
+* [proximity analysis](./cases/proximity) - example of using the library to build routes to POIs (points of interest) of the required category and providing proximity analysis

+Some release-related cases can be found via link [https://github.com/red5ai/estaty_examples](https://github.com/red5ai/estaty_examples)